duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

     - A workstation (or personal computer)
     - Flight controller (by this phase, it should be attached to drone)
     - USB to micro USB cable (by this phase, it should be connected to FC)

+   NOTE: If using Mac OS X [this driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) needs to be installed for Cleanflight to communicate with the flight controller.

 2. On a workstation, install and open [Cleanflight](http://cleanflight.com/).